 1/4 l heavy cream

-- If you use frozen brussels sprouts add one frozen package and fill up with the broth; let it boil for 20 minutes.
+– Using frozen Brussels sprouts: Add one frozen package and fill up with the broth; let boil on lower heat for 20 minutes.

-Fresh brussels sprouts: wash and remove old leaves; cut them into halves; add 300 g to the bacon with the broth and let them cook until the brussels sprouts are soft.
+– Using fresh Brussels sprouts: Wash and remove old leaves; cut into halves; add 300 g to the bacon with the broth and let cook until the Brussels sprouts are soft.

 – Puree the soup and add heavy cream; spice to taste with salt, pepper and nutmeg.

-- Add remaining brussels sprouts and add them to the soup; let it simmer on low heat for another 15-20 minutes.
+– Add remaining Brussels sprouts and add them to the soup; let simmer on low heat for another 15-20 minutes.

-- Chop parsely very fine and sprinkle it over the soup.
+– Chop parsley very fine and sprinkle over the soup.